vodquang96/django-anymail/docs/help.rst

 If you've gone through the troubleshooting above and still aren't sure what's wrong, the Anymail community is happy to help.
 Anymail is supported and maintained by the people who use it---like you!
-(The vast majority of Anymail contributors volunteer their time, and are not employees of any ESP.)
+(Anymail contributors volunteer their time, and are not employees of any ESP.)

 Here's how to contact the Anymail community: